zrrainer/zrrainer.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+subtitle: Operations coordinator at <href='https://zebrarobotics.com/langley'>Zebra Robotics Langely</a>.
-subtitle: Volunteer at <href='https://glocalfoundation.ca/'>GLOCAL Foundation of Canada</a>.
+Volunteer at <href='https://glocalfoundation.ca/'>GLOCAL Foundation of Canada</a>.

 profile:
   align: right